Loanhead & District Community Council

 Community Council Membership

-Loanhead and District Community Council serves the town of Loanhead and the village of Straiton; the communities along the west side of the A701 between the City bypass and the mobile home parks on the west side of the A701; and the mobile home parks themselves.
+Loanhead and District Community Council serves the town of Loanhead and the village of Straiton; the communities along the west side of the A701 between the City bypass and the residential parks on the west side of the A701.

-The Community Council is an elected body comprising 17 members, two seats being reserved to residents of the mobile home parks of Nivensknowe Park, Pentland Park and Straiton Park.
+The Community Council is an elected body comprising up to 17 members, two seats being reserved to residents of the residential parks of Nivensknowe Park, Pentland Park and Straiton Park.
+See map.

 The Community Council meetings are open to members of the public.
 If you wish to raise an issue, you can attend in person, or use our contact page.